quixio/quix-streams/docs/quix-platform.md

 # Connecting to Quix Cloud

-### Why to Use Quix Cloud?
+### Why Use Quix Cloud
-Quix Streams provide an API to seamlessly work with Quix Cloud platform.
+Quix Streams provides an API to seamlessly work with Quix Cloud platform.

 You may use Quix Cloud to deploy and manage stream processing pipelines in a frictionless environment.